 - THE SYZYGY: The yin and yang and Shiva and Shakti, which are just two embodiments that represent sacred duos, the Divine inner marriage—or the syzygy—of the masculine/dynamic and feminine/magnetic.
 On another level, the syzygy is comprised of the anima, the feminine aspect of the male psyche, and the animus, the male aspect of the female psyche.

 In addition to these four core archetypes—which is part of every human psyche—the number of personality archetypes is likely countless.
 Please visit my Structure of the Psyche web page for a more in-depth look at Jung’s theory of the psyche.

-The goal then is to bring the two opposite energies into balance.
+The goal then is to bring the opposite energies into balance.

-The Animus [dynamic energy in the female psyche], or Yang, by contrast, is “fast, hard, solid, focused, hot, dry, and aggressive; and is associated with fire, sky, the sun, masculinity, and daytime” .
+Yang, by contrast, is “fast, hard, solid, focused, hot, dry, and aggressive and is associated with fire, sky, the sun, masculinity, and daytime” .

 © 1955–2015 Syzygy: Crossing the Bridge to Self.
 All Rights Reserved.

-The persona is the face we show others, which may also mask our true inner self.
+The persona is the face we show to others—how we want others to see us—which also masks our true inner self.

-The shadow contains the repressed thoughts and feelings that surface when we feel under attack.
+The shadow often contains repressed thoughts and feelings that may surface when we feel under attack.